supervisely/developer-portal/app-development/neural-network-integration/train/training-dashboard.md

 **Step 4.** Start debugging `src/main.py`

 ## Integrate your model
-The integration your own NN with TrainingDashboard is really simple:
+The integration of your own NN with TrainingDashboard is really simple:

-1. Define dataset class
+1. Define dataset
-2. Define NN model class
+2. Define neural network model
 3. Define subclass **`TrainingDashboard`** and implement **`train`** method
-4. Thats all. 😎 We are ready for run the training dashboard app.
+4. That's all. 😎 We are ready to run the training dashboard app.

 ## Intergration sample
 ```python